St. Louis, MO

 Since 2015, Monsanto has spent more than $10.3 million in lobbying, developing advantageous relationships with political heads and bureaucrats that control agricultural policies and regulations.
 With political influence and financial power, as well as a new EPA head administrator favoring environmental deregulation, there is little to hinder Monsanto’s merger with Bayer AG.
 The corporate giant will see to it that Roundup stays on the market, even if it is at the expense of the thousands of agricultural workers who are exposed to its dangerous product every day.

-As research on the effects of glyphosate continues to indicate that the chemical is a carcinogen, more products liability Roundup lawsuit cases will be filed across federal and state courts.
+As research on the effects of glyphosate continues to indicate that the chemical is a carcinogen, more product liability Roundup lawsuit cases will be filed across federal and state courts.
 Federal multidistrict litigation is proceeding under the direction of U.S. District Judge Vince Chhabria.
 The first bellwether trial is currently underway.
 During the trial, Judge Chhabria made the following comment relating to Monsanto’s carelessness.

 “Although the evidence that Roundup causes cancer is quite equivocal, there is strong evidence from which a jury could conclude that Monsanto does not particularly care whether its product is, in fact, giving people cancer, focusing instead on manipulating public opinion and undermining anyone who raises genuine and legitimate concerns about the issue,” Judge Chhabria said.

 Participation is not limited to just farm workers.
-Any individual who has been consistently exposed to Roundup weedkiller may be eligible to participate in a Roundup lawsuit.
+Any individual who has been consistently exposed to Roundup weed killer may be eligible to participate in a Roundup lawsuit.

 If you have been exposed to Roundup weed killers and have developed Non-Hodgkin’s Lymphoma, contact a knowledgeable Roundup injury lawyer to explore your options.